Tenable Cloud Platform Data

 -

-In Backups / Replication – Volume snapshots and data replicas are stored with the same level of encryption as their source, no less than AES-256.
-All replication is done via the provider.
-Tenable does not back up any data to physical off-site media or physical systems.
+In Backups and Replication — Volume snapshots and data replicas are stored with the same level of encryption as their source, no less than AES-256.
+All replication is done through the provider.
+Tenable doesn't back up any data to physical off-site media or physical systems

 In Indexes — Index data is stored on encrypted media using at least one level of AES-256 encryption.

-Scan Credentials – Are stored inside of a policy which is encrypted within the container's AES-256 global key.
+Scan Credentials — Scan credentials are stored inside a policy that is encrypted within the container's AES-256 global key.
 When scans are launched, the policy is encrypted with a one-use random 128-bit key and transported using TLS v1.2 with a 4096-bit key.

-Key Management – Keys are stored centrally, encrypted with a role-based key, and access is limited.
-All the encrypted data stored can be rotated to a new key.
-The datafile encryption keys are different on each regional site, as are the disk-level keys.
-Sharing of keys is prohibited, and key management procedures are reviewed on a yearly basis.
+Key Management — Keys are stored centrally, encrypted with a role-based key, and access is limited.
+All encrypted data can be rotated to a new key.
+Encryption keys for data files differ on each regional site, as do the disk-level keys.
+Sharing keys is prohibited, and key management procedures are reviewed annually.

 For more information, see How Tenable Encrypts Data.